gunjan01aggarwal/word_counter/README.md

 # word_counter
-Count word,characters and lines in a text.
+It is an user interactive application  to count  the words,characters and lines in a text.